MattLovesToCode/MattLovesToCode/README.md

 Hi 👋 My name is Matthew
 ========================

-* 🌍  I'm based in Kansas
+* 🌍  I'm based in Norht America
-* 🧠  I'm learning Computer Science
+* 🧠  I'm Interested in Cyber Security, and Web Development.
 * 🤝  I'm open to collaborating on projects & apps

 # 💻 Tech Stack: